Hsu Chieh-yu

-Hsu Chieh-yu (許絜瑜 (Xǔ Jié-yú); also known as Connie Hsu; born 14 January 1992) is a Taiwanese-American tennis player.
+Hsu Chieh-yu (許絜瑜 (Xǔ Jié-yú); also known as Connie Hsu; born 14 January 1992) is a Taiwanese-American inactive tennis player.

 Hsu has won six singles and twenty-seven doubles titles on the ITF Women's Circuit.
 On 21 April 2014, she reached her best singles ranking of world No. 224.
 On 23 February 2015, she peaked at No. 114 in the WTA doubles rankings.
-She represented Chinese Taipei to compete in the Tokyo 2020 Summer Olympics (women’s doubles).
+She represented Chinese Taipei to compete in the Tokyo 2020 Summer Olympics (women's doubles).

 Career

 Hsu, born in Taiwan, moved to the United States in 2001 and represented the U.S. in her junior and college tennis career.
 In 2007, she debuted on the WTA Tour at the Cincinnati Open.
 In 2010, she studied at the University of Pennsylvania, before turning professional in the summer of 2011.
 However, at the Melbourne Pro Classic in April 2014, she started competing under the flag of Chinese Taipei.